dotm/dotm.github.io/book.md

 If your body change drastically, are you still the same person?
 What defines "you"?
 Your body?
 Name?
 Status?
 Sense of self?

 ## You are Your Own Gym
-I always want to work out so that I can do weird stuff like plank push-ups.
+I always want to work out so that I can do weird stuff like planche push-ups.
 Unfortunately, I don't have access to the gym.
 Now that I have the path to do weird stuff without access to a gym, all I need to do is get down and get my hands dirty (literally).

   </article>